TharunGopal-Agraharam/multi-agent-healthcare-system/README.md

 class OutreachAgent:
     def send_emails(self, patient_list):
         """
-        Sends emails to the provided list of patients.
+        Sends personalized emails to the provided list of patients.
         """
         print(f"Sending emails to patients: {patient_list}")

         for patient in patient_list:
+            # Construct the email content
+            subject = "Important: Schedule Your Colonoscopy Screening" body = f"""
+            Dear {patient['name']},

+            We hope this message finds you well.
+As part of our healthcare initiative, we are reaching out to encourage you to schedule a colonoscopy screening.
+Regular screenings are vital for early detection and prevention of colorectal issues.

+            Please contact us or visit our website to learn more and schedule your appointment.

+            Best regards,
+            Your Healthcare Team
+            """

+            # Log the email being sent
             print(f"Sending email to {patient['name']} at {patient['email']}")
+            print(f"Subject: {subject}")
+            print(f"Body: {body}")
 ```

 ---